smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Citywide canopy loss and gain

-"While some neighborhoods showed gains and others, losses, the net gain was about 1%."
+“While some neighborhoods showed gains and others, losses, the net gain was about 1%.”

 #### Explanation

 Using shapefiles, reporters calculated the percent of land area occupied by canopy that were tagged as canopy gained and canopy lost.

 #### Supporting Code